Nigerian producer Blessing Uzzi talks about meeting director Dika Ofoma and their 2025 Locarno Open Doors project, Kachifo.

 by FE Team

-The 2025 AMVCA nominations had nominees to cheer for, some …
+The 2025 AMVCA nominations had nominees to cheer for, some to wonder about, and one …

-Rwandan director writes about his country’s growing film industry and …
+Rwandan director writes about his country’s growing film industry and what it needs to get …

 First and foremost: FESPACO cannot remain an exclusively French-speaking festival.
 It simply cannot be that …